Residency Curriculim

 Diversity, Equity, and Inclusion

-Committed to fostering an inclusive and equitable learning environment, this committee advocates for integrating DEI principles across all aspects of residency training.
-It collaborates with other committees to ensure diversity and representation remain central to program initiatives.
+This committee is committed to fostering an inclusive, equitable learning environment by integrating DEI principles throughout residency training.
+Working in collaboration with other committees, it ensures that diversity, equity, and representation remain central to program initiatives.

 Journal Club